stitchdata/docs/_templates/destinations/base-docs/version/destination-setup.md

       To complete the setup, you need to enter your {{ destination.display_name }} connection details into the {{ app.page-names.dw-settings }} page in Stitch.

     substeps:
+## Remove this section if the user doesn't need to locate connection details in a SaaS app like AWS
+## Check the _includes/shared/connection-details folder for available includes
       - title: "Locate the {{ destination.display_name }} connection details"
         anchor: "locate-connection-details-aws"
         content: |